 Storytime.
 Every kid loves it, and every parent has, at some point, dreaded it.
 For one, it gets repetitive.
 Worse yet, kids are harsh critics.
 (Who hasn’t heard: “that was so boooring”?)
 Then there’s the fact that it’s such a passive pursuit.
 Sure, storytelling is an excellent way to help kids understand narrative structure and colloquial language, not to mention keep them entertained, but all the work falls on the parent.
-But it doesn’t have to.
+This game is one of the best activities for kids with parents who want a break from telling the story themselves.

 ‘Pass the Story’ is an interactive group story-telling game in which one person starts a story and then passes a ball to the next person to continue it.
 It’s the perfect way to make story time a less one-sided pursuit, and help your kids flex their own storytelling skills.
 They may resist at first — they know that storytelling is hard — but in time it’ll be a game they beg to play.